aljanabim/simple_webrtc_signaling_server/README.md

     {
         from: peerId, // id of sender
-        target: "all", // sent to all other peers, message, // the content of the message
+        target: "all", // sent to all other peers,
-    }
+        payload: message, // the content of the message }
     ```